JonArbell/phish-alert-backend/README.md

 # PhishAlert: AI-Enhanced URL Protection (Gmail Extension) | BACKEND

 ## Overview
-The backend service for **PhishAlert**, our thesis project, processes URL safety checks and distributes results to the frontend (browser extension) and Arduino devices.
-The backend uses WebSockets for bidirectional communication and integrates with the Google Safe Browsing API and OpenAI API to provide robust phishing detection.
+The backend service for **PhishAlert**, our thesis project, processes URL safety checks and delivers results to the frontend (browser extension) and Arduino devices.
+It uses a REST API and WebClient to integrate with the Google Safe Browsing API and OpenAI API for phishing detection.

 ### Features